Reviews You Can Rely On

 Exercise Quality

-The Horizon 7.4 AT impressed our testers and devoured our workouts.
+The Horizon 7.4 AT impressed me with its stability and power.
 Due in large part to its rapid response to input and its generous 60" deck surface.
-The speed and incline range are within expectations for a machine of this caliber, but its ergonomic and easy-to-use controls made it one of our favorites.
-The deck cushioning feels natural yet muted and, even at low speeds, provides a subtle cushion for our steps.
-We found it especially comfortable when running at an incline.
+The speed and incline range are within expectations for a machine of this caliber, but its ergonomic and easy-to-use controls made it one of my favorites.
+The deck cushioning feels natural yet muted and, even at low speeds, provides a subtle cushion for my stride.
+I found this machine especially comfortable when running at an incline.

 The Horizon 7.4 AT deck measures full width